Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 These VoIP phone services give you more advanced call routing, better call quality, more integrations, and other features that Google Voice just doesn’t offer.

-In this article, we’ll discuss some top Google Voice alternatives and what sets them apart to help you find the right fit.
+Now, let’s take a look at the top Google Voice alternatives and what sets them apart to help you find the right fit.

 6 Best Google Voice Alternatives

-Top Google Voice alternatives compared:
+Top Google Voice alternatives compared in a handy table:

 Solution | Key Features | Pricing (Starting) | Best For |